Ph0tonic/Intro2DataBase/README.md

 - `\l` to list existing database
 - `\c introdb` to connect introdb database
 - `create database introdb;` to create a new database
+- `drop databse introdb` to drop a database